 According to the results of the Risk Evaluation, the cancer risk estimated under the Slab-on-Grade Building (hypothetical scenario) exceeds the value considered acceptable by the DTSC.
-However, estimated cancer risks and HQs are within acceptable levels when a building over a parking structure is assumed.
+However, estimated cancer risks and HQs are within acceptable levels when the residential units are separated from impacted soil gas by the parking at ground level and the subterranean parking garage.
 In other words, for a residential building separated from soil gas by a parking structure, no significant cancer risks or non-cancer hazards are anticipated to occur as a result of exposures to detected concentrations of VOCs in soil gas at the Site.